-Grand Parade Trail: - A scenic 1.5-mile (2.4 km) trail that stays on the floor of Kodachrome Basin.
-Users will be able to observe bird and plant life and explore two box canyons along the trail.
+Grand Parade TrailA scenic 1.5-mile (2.4km) trail that stays on the valley floor of Kodachrome Basin.
+Users will be able to observe bird and plant life and explore two box c anyons along the trail.
 Difficulty: Easy.
-Open to: Hikers, horses, bicycles (Box canyons are open to foot travel only)
+Open to: Hiking, and Biking.

-Panorama Trail: - Winding its way across the western side of the park, this trail allows the user to view several sedimentary pipes and explore some interesting geological features such as "Cool Cave," "Secret Passage," and "The Hat Shop."
-It can be done as either a 3-mile (4.85 km) or a 6-mile (9.7 km) loop.
+Panorama Trail: A 3 mile (4.85km) trail winding its way across the western side of the p ark.
+This trail allows users to view several sedimentary pipes and explore some interesting g eological features such as ""Secret Passage", Ballerina Spire, and "Mammoth Spire O verlook".
 Difficulty: Easy/Moderate.
-Open to: Hikers, horses, bicycles
+Open to: Hiking and Biking